View of a crane installing prefabricated panels on the exterior a multistory building

 In the wake of the COVID-19 pandemic, prefabrication allows DPR to reduce the amount of labor on site, decreasing health risks and face-to-face interaction.
 Manufacturing building components in a controlled environment allows us to implement processes, personnel flow and safety measures to ensure the health and safety of workers and subcontractors.

-At DPR, we take a smarter approach to prefab:
+At DPR, we take a smarter approach to prefab construction:

 • We offer room for creativity.
-DPR is not constrained by a standard grid.
+DPR is not constrained by a standard grid, and neither are our prefabrication services.
 Our experts can help you determine the best prefabrication products, means, and methods for your projects.
 Our customized approach allows architects to design buildings without the one-size-fits-all stigma surrounding prefabrication.

 • We’re a start-to-finish provider, offering complete integrated solutions and services from off-site manufacturing to self-perform installation.
 Our digital fabrication allows for advanced customization to meet owners’ expectations.